Net Metering Program Capacity Reached – Program Under Review

 - a bi-directional meter installed

 Once you've got all this, you can send in a copy of your receipts.
-The rebate will be issued directly to the customer.
+Original invoices won't be returned.

-Please complete the Renewables Information Check Sheet.
-Once it's complete, send it to firstname.lastname@example.org.
+Please complete the Renewables Information Check Sheet and send it to us.
+You can submit this once your application’s approved.
 You must include all required documents listed in the program guidelines.